d-bl/GroundForge-help/docs/snow-mix/index.md

 The  _stitches and threads_ page has a link "back" to the _pattern definition_ page.
 That page has room for five more pairs in the left footside.
 See this [advanced] technique.
 The _pattern definition_ page has a link to the _stitches and threads_ page.
-The links back and forth preserve the pattern form the mixer page as long as you did not change the number of columns for the left footside.
+The links back and forth preserve the pattern from the mixer page as long as you did not change the number of columns for the left footside.
 Both pages give you a chance to adjust the [swatch size] and have links to return.
 See the _show help links_ button  pages.